Champ Clark: Personal life

 Clark married Genevieve Bennett Clark on December 14, 1881.
-Together, they had two children, Joel Bennett Clark and Genevieve Clark Thomson.
+They had two children, Joel Bennett Clark and Genevieve Clark Thomson.
 Bennett served as a United States senator from Missouri from 1933 to 1945.
 Genevieve was a suffragette and a candidate for the House of Representatives for Louisiana.

+Clark's grandson, also nicknamed Champ, was a reporter, writer and editor who covered politics and crime for The Kansas City Star from 1947 to 1951 and later worked for Time magazine and Time-Life Books.

-He was an adherent of the Disciples of Christ.
+Clark was an adherent of the Disciples of Christ.